Limits of saturated ideals: Abstract

 \section{Abstract}

-We investigate the question whether a given homogeneous ideal is a limit of saturated ones.
+We investigate the question of when a given homogeneous ideal is a limit of saturated ones.
 We provide cohomological necessary criteria for this to hold and apply them to a range of examples.
-Our motivation comes from the theory of border apolarity and varieties of sums of powers, where the question above is tightly connected to proving new lower bounds for border ranks of tensors.
+In small cases we characterise the limits.
+We also supply a number of auxiliary results on the classical and multigraded Hilbert schemes, for example we prove a very general result on openness of the saturated locus and give scheme structure to ``constant Hilbert function'' loci.
+Our results have applications to theory of tensors.